 They shared several more cocktails on the balcony before he invited her back to his apartment for a nightcap.
 "I'm sure you'll find it more spacious than your tiny hotel room," he joked.

-She laughed and agreed to one nightcap.
+She laughed again and agreed to one nightcap.
 "And a coffee," she added.
 "But I'll make it because I'm the barista."

 © 2021 Robert Fairhead